ZiluLiang/Pirate-fMRI_Analysis/FILESTRUCTURE.md

     ├── sub-001_task-localizer_run-1.json
     └── sub-001_fmap-magnitude2.json
 ```
+During preprocessing, each step will add its own prefix to the nii file (prefix can be found at [get_pirate_defaults](get_pirate_defaults.m)), no json file is created.

+For the behavioral data, the naming follows the same convention, without the json files.

 ### data structure
 Data are all placed in the data folder, sorted according to data type and analysis type.